TM F.C.

 Telekom Malaysia Football Club, commonly known as TMFC, was a Malaysian professional football club which originated from Malacca, until the club moved their base to Kuala Lumpur.
 The club's final home ground was the 25,000 capacity MPPJ Stadium.
 The club used to play in the top division of the Malaysian football league system, the Malaysia Super League, until the 2006–07 Malaysia Super League.
-The club was owned by the Telekom Malaysia.
+The club was owned by Telekom Malaysia.
 Their regular kit colours were orange and blue.

 History

 Telekom Malaysia Football Club was founded as Telekom Melaka Football Club in 1994.
 They competed in the Malaysia FAM Cup until the end of 1998, winning it in 1994 and 1996.
 They also qualified for the Malaysia FA Cup in 1997 and 1998.

 In 1999, the club was promoted to the Malaysia Premier League 2.
 They finished the season in eight place, and continued to compete in the league until 2002.
 In 2003, the club was promoted to the Malaysia Premier League 1 as runner-up of the 2002 Malaysia Premier League 2.
 In 2004, the club was put into the new second-tier Malaysia Premier League, The club then won promotion to the 2005–06 Malaysia Super League, before withdrawing at the end of 2006–07 Malaysia Super League season.
 Telekom Malaysia submitted its application for the TM FC to exit from the Malaysian League as the company decided to realign its position in contributing towards the nation's sports development.